bluerobotics/SolarSurferAPI/README.md

 ## Overview

 This is the data API for the BlueRobotic's SolarSurfer project.
 It offers SolarSurfer command and telemetry history over a RESTful HTTP interface.
+This service is nominally located at  and solarsurfer.herokuapp.com

 ## API